 – Ralph Waldo Emerson

-In addition, each year students have the opportunity to experience the benefits of outdoor education during a day- to week- long trip through our Perspectives Travel Program depending on the grade level.
+In addition, each year students have the opportunity to experience the benefits of outdoor education during a day- to week-long trip, depending on grade level, through our Perspectives Travel Program.

-Our outdoor education program allows students to form relationships with classmates they might normally interact with on a daily basis.
-Students work together in groups to solve problems and discover more about the world around them, all the while forming deeper connections with their team.
+Our outdoor education program allows students to form relationships with classmates with whom they might not normally interact on a daily basis.
+Students work together in groups to solve problems and discover more about the world around them, all while forming deeper connections with the school community.

 Working outdoors and sharing exciting experiences together helps to improve social skills, peer cooperation, and conflict resolution.
-They also develop a common language, packed with “inside jokes” and terminology that is used nowhere else.
-A unique culture arises around their shared experiences.
+A unique and healthy culture of collaboration and camaraderie arises around their shared experiences.

-The activities are designed so that older students can help lead lessons, allowing for peer teaching and the development of leadership and community.
-Younger and older students rise to the occasion, surpassing normal expectations and standards simply because they are outside.
-The alternate setting allows them to demonstrate what they’ve learned in the classroom in the real world.
+Activities in Selwyn’s outdoor education program are specially designed so that older students can help lead lessons, allowing for peer teaching and the development of leadership and community.
+The alternate setting allows students to assume leadership roles and demonstrate in the real world what they’ve learned in the classroom.

 By encouraging students to leave their comfort zones, outdoor education helps to build self-esteem and self-confidence.